Why Cleaning Isn’t the Same as Decluttering—And Why Mixing Them Up Is Exhausting!

 - Restores visual calm

-- Is fast and repeatable
+- Is quick and repeatable

 Cleaning:

-- Is about hygiene and health
+- Protects hygiene and health

 - Takes more time and energy

-TRANSFORMATION
+TRANSFORMATION MODE

-- Do I use this?
+- DoI use this?

 - Do I love this?